Low Flow Toilet Problems: Common Issues & How to Fix Them

 Is it worth replacing a low flow toilet with a newer model?

 If your toilet is more than 15 years old, constantly needs double-flushing, or clogs regularly, replacing it is almost certainly worth it.
-A modern 1.28 GPF toilet can save a family of four up to 13,000 gallons of water per year and over $170 annually on water bills.
-The upfront cost of a quality replacement is typically recovered within a few years through water savings alone.
+A modern 1.28 GPF toilet can save the average family nearly 13,000 gallons of water per year and over $170 annually on water bills.
+Combined with local rebates of up to $200, the upfront cost is often recovered within 2 to 3 years.

 Find Trusted & Licensed Plumbers in Ohio